Cupra Formentor eHybrid 2020: specs, price and on-sale date

 Up-to-date driver assistance and active safety features include Cupra's Predictive Active Cruise Control (PACC), which uses sat-nav and camera data to adjust speed for corners, roundabouts and other road features – along with blind-spot monitoring and 'Exit Assist', which gives an audio warning to passengers opening doors into traffic.

-In addition to the Formentor, Cupra has unveiled a fully electric concept car called the Tavascan, while Cupra's parent brand SEAT recently announced a plug-in hybrid version of the latest Leon family hatchback.
+In addition to the Formentor, Cupra has unveiled a fully electric concept car called the Tavascan and will have its own version of the Volkswagen ID.3 electric hatchback in the shape of the Cupra el-Born.
+Cupra's parent brand SEAT recently announced a plug-in hybrid version of the latest Leon family hatchback.